sequenceiq/slider/src/site/markdown/building.md

 tests just work directly with the untarred file as it saves time uploading and downloading then expanding the file.

+(and if you set `HBASE_VERSION` to something else, you can pick up that version -making sure that hoya is in sync)

+    export HBASE_VERSION=0.96.0

 For more information (including recommended Maven memory configuration options), see [HBase building](http://hbase.apache.org/book/build.html)

+For building just the JAR files:

+    mvn clean install -DskipTests -Dhadoop.profile=2.0 -Dhadoop-two.version=2.1.2-beta

 *Tip:* you can force set a version in Maven by having it update all the POMs: